huangderek02/MarketStructure/items/report.md

 [Other responsibilities]

-1. Everyone must use good code documentation to ensure that others can read through the code easily and troublshoot the issue/help complete the task.
+1. Everyone must use good code documentation to ensure that others can read through the code easily and troubleshoot the issue/help complete the task.
 2. Time estimates will be set to complete tasks.
 3. Updates on our progress on tasks and any issues will be communicated in the group chat and in team meetings, we might use trello (Rhonda will look into this)
 5. Ensure that diagrams are clear, large and easier for marker/team members to read